7 tips for improving your aim in Valorant

 7. Leave no stone unturned

-If you’re new to PC or never really got aiming down with a mouse, then an "aim trainer" might be your best bet.
-Aim Hero, Osu, Aiming.pro, and 3D Aim Trainer have myriad games and modes that help you with different aspects of PC gaming.
+If you’re new to PC or never really got aiming down with a mouse, then an Aim trainer might be your best bet.
+Aim Hero, Osu, Aiming.pro, and 3D Aim Trainer have a myriad of games and modes that help you with different aspects of PC gaming.
 Whether it’s tracking, flick aiming, or strafe firing, you’ll find more than a few options to help sharpen your skills.
-You can find aim trainers ranging in price with different games and drills to test your skill.
+You can find aim trainers ranging in price from free to topping out around twenty dollars, with different games and drills to test your skill.